 RELST-269 Buddhist Environmentalism

 This course explores the conjunction of Buddhism and environmentalism.
-In the first part of the course, we consider advocates of Buddhist environmentalism, or “eco-Buddhists.”
-We consider a variety of positions before focusing on those who critique current structures of political economy.
-In Part II, we consider critics of the Buddhism-environmentalism conjunction, who raise the objection that historical Buddhists never held commitments like those of modern-day environmentalists.
-Our job will then in Part III of the course involve making sense of these critiques on the way to a historically responsible description of what a modern Buddhist environmentalism might be.
+Part I considers advocates of this combination, or “eco-Buddhists,” with a focus on those who criticize current structures of political economy.
+Classical texts from the Buddhist canon (Nagarjuna, the Avatamsaka Sutra, the Lotus Sutra, etc.) will be introduced with an eye to seeing where eco-Buddhists derive some of their core claims.
+Part II considers critics of eco-Buddhists, who raise the objection that historical Buddhists never held commitments like those of modern-day environmentalists.
+Could eco-Buddhism even be a new form of Orientalism?
+The course concludes by making sense of these critiques on the way to a historically responsible description of what a modern Buddhist environmentalism might be.

 Maximum Enrollment